ujjwaldhimanai/movie-recommender-system/README.md

 ### Feature Selection:

 - Focused on text features that are likely to contribute to the recommendation process.
-- Selected features: "genres," "keywords," "title," "overview," "cast," and "crew."
+- Selected features: genres, keywords, title, overview, cast, and crew.

 ### Data Cleaning: